 Melbourne Fashion Institute offers different qualifications depending on the subject and pathways people choose to study.
 The School offers full Nationally Recognised Qualifications, partial recognition toward Nationally Recognised Qualifications (known as Statement of Attainment) and non-accredited Industry Recognised Certification.

 Pathways allow students to move through qualification levels with full or partial recognition for the qualification and/or learning outcomes already gained.
-MFI will assist people in deciding what qualification and pathway to chose prior to enrolment.
-Choosing a course/s and pathway depends on the persons needs, interests, career choice, job roles and desired outcomes.
+Melbourne Fashion Institute will assist people in deciding what qualification and pathway to choose prior to enrolment.
+Choosing a course/s and pathway depends on the person’s needs, interests, career choice, job roles and desired outcomes.

 Melbourne Fashion Institute is regulated by ASQA (Australian Skills Quality Authority).
 Melbourne Fashion Institute undergoes quality audits by the department to ensure compliance and quality is always maintained.
 The Department of Education and Early Childhood Development also conduct audits.

 Melbourne Fashion Institute engages closely with the fashion industry, therefore increasing its job opportunities for students.
-The School’s mentors who are current in industry are always looking to give students opportunities as well.
-When employment opportunities arise, students are vetted by staff based on the course studied, current and past experiences, personality and work ethic.
+The School’s teachers, who are currently working in the industry, are always looking to give students opportunities as well.
+When employment opportunities arise, staff vet students based on the course studied, current and past work experience, personality and work ethic.
 Melbourne Fashion Institute has assisted many students with job placements and internships over the years.
-Students are encouraged to always have their C.V. up to date and ready to go if a job prospect becomes available.
+Students are encouraged to have their CV up to date and ready to go if a job prospect becomes available.

 Melbourne Fashion Institute employs people who also work in the fashion industry.
-They are known as ‘Mentors’.
-Mentors teach in subject areas that are relevant to their experience, skills and knowledge.
+Our teachers train and assess in subject areas that are relevant to their experience, skills and knowledge.
 Employing fashion industry experts enhances the learning experience for our students and it ensures course content is validated regularly to maintain relevance and currency.